View Options for Financial Support

 Jack Wilson Fund - This award provides financial assistance for innovative, international opportunities that foster an appreciation of and better understanding among different cultures.
 Priority will be given to ideas that promote peace and community development.
 An Advisory Committee will select the recipient and will be approved by the Board of Directors of The Pittsburgh Foundation.
 More information available on The Pittsburgh Foundation website.

-Student/Faculty Research Grants - Grants up to $1,500 are available to support student research.
-Information can be found here.
+Student Research Grants - Grants up to $1,500 are available through the Council of Graduate Students in Education (CGSE) to support student research.
+Apply through the CGSE website by clicking here.

-Student Travel Grants - Grants are available to assist students traveling for research or professional reasons.
-Apply through the Dean's Office, 5600 WWPH, CGSE, and GPSA.
+Student Travel Grants - Grants are available through the Council of Graduate Students in Education (CGSE) to assist students traveling for research or professional reasons.
+Apply through the CGSE website by clicking here.